djaus2/Azure_IoT_Hub_Arduino_RPI_Pico_Telemetry/Azure_IoT_Hub_RPI_Pico_LightSensor_WithCDM/readme.md

     - Toggles the builtIn LED
     - Note that this also toggles with MQTT telemetry sends.

+- You can also send Messages to the device from the cloud.
+- From the same emnu as above.
+- A single enetr as no payload.
-- You can also send Messages to the device from the cloud, THe Serial terminal with show them but device does no further processing of them,
+- The Serial terminal with show them but device does no further processing of them,